mmolari/ecoliST131-structural-evo/README.md

 ## setup

 Execution requires a valid installation of conda, mamba and snakemake.
+For pangenome graph creation, the `pangraph` command must be available in path.

+### for snakemake v8+

 For `slurm` execution, install the [slurm executor plugin](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html):
 ```bash